-Nineteenth-century Willowbrook Village, off Route 11 in Newfield, plans to close permanently Oct.
-10. The 10-acre village offers visitors a glimpse of life in rural Maine from the mid-1800s to as a museum, more than 430,000 school children and others have strolled through the 10-acre village, located on Elm Street.
+"Willowbrook's Board of Trustees is working with a select number of nonprofit museums in Maine to relocate and give new life to as much of Willowbrook's collections as possible," said King in a statement issued Wednesday night.
+Since 1970, when Donald and Marguerite "Pan" King opened Willowbrook about 1920. as a museum, more than 430,000 school children and others have strolled through the 10-acre village, located on Elm Street.
 Many rode on the 1894 Armitage Herschell carousel.
 In recent years, some took part in mid-winter ice harvests or attended classes on knifemaking.
-Visitors marveled at the vast array of farming tools, household implements, and other artifacts that showed how life used Donald King first lived in Newfield in the 1960s and purchased the 1813 Durgin Homestead.
+Visitors marveled at the vast array of farming tools, household implements, and other artifacts that showed how life used to be.
+Oct.
+10. The 10-acre village offers visitors a glimpse of life in rural Maine from the mid-1800s to Donald King first lived in Newfield in the 1960s and purchased the 1813 Durgin Homestead.
 He began to see farms that had operated for generations disappear, one by one.
 He bought farm implements and carriages, sleighs, black-smithing tools and more, amassing a collection his son, in an earlier interview, said connects See Willowbrook PAGE A2 Natural gas expansion for Saco moving according to plan By LIZ GOTTHELF Staff Writer SACO - A natural gas expansion project that when completed will provide about 1,000 homes and businesses access to the fuel is on track.
 The project, which began in the spring, will be completed in three phases over three years.
-"We're doing very well, as far as the project is concerned," said Alec O'Meara, spokesman for Unitil INDEX: 16 PAGES of the project, which will cover the downtown area from Elm Street to Pepperell Square and north to Beach Street and part of the Industrial Park Road area should be completed by mid-September, said O'Meara.
-Work on the first phase Corporation natural gas company, Tuesday after- See Natural Gas
+"We're doing very well, as far as the project is concerned," said Alec O'Meara, spokesman for Unitil Corporation natural gas company, Tuesday afternoon.

+Work on the first phase of the project, which will cover the downtown area from Elm Street to Pepperell Square and north to Beach Street and part of the Industrial Park Road area should be completed by mid-September, said O'Meara.
+See Natural Gas PAGE A3